iDataist/Predict-the-Customers-Response-to-Starbucks-Offer/README.md

 * person (str) - customer id
 * time (int) - time in hours since start of test.
 The data begins at time t=0
 * value - (dict of strings) - either an offer id or transaction amount depending on the record

+## Results
+In this project, I first explored, visualized and combined the data.
+I generated a function choose_type which allows users to choose the offer types (bogo, discount or informational).
+Then I built several supervised learning models to predict whether to extend that offer type to a customer based on the demographic and transaction data.
+I used accuracy and f1 scores to evaluate the performance.
+I also considered the performance of the naive evaluator, which predicted that we should give offers to everyone.
+I chose Random Forest as the learner because it is a good balance between performance and running time.
+Lastly, I used grid search to tune the model.
+The optimized model has the accuracy of 0.83 and the f1 score of 0.85.
+To summarize, I built a model that predicts customers' response to an offer, utilizing Random Forest Classifiers.
+Specifically, the user of this model could choose an offer type, and identify the customers who are the ideal targets of the offer.

+Future imporovement could include recommendations on the communication channels and reward amounts.
+Currently, the model only provides predictions on the customers who are more likely to respond to an offer type.
+The next step would be to identify the ideal channels to communicate the offers.
+In addition, regression models could be implemented to identify the optimal reward amounts.